melezhik/swat/README2.md

     cd my/swat/project && swat

-Note, that project root directory path will be removed from http resources  during execution:
+Note, that project root directory path will be removed from http resources pathes during execution:

     - GET FOO
     - POST FOO/BAR

-It is also possible to run a subset of swat stories using a `test_file` variable:
+Use `test_file` variable to execute a subset of swat stories:

-    # run a single test
+    # run a single story
     test_file=FOO/get swat example/my-app 127.0.0.1

     # run all `FOO/*' stories:
     test_file=FOO/ swat example/my-app 127.0.0.1

-Test\_file variable should point to a resource(s) path and be relative to project root dir, also it should not contain \`http method' file extension \`.txt'
+Test\_file variable should point to a resource(s) path and be relative to project root dir, also it should not contain extension part - \`.txt'

-Now lets go for swat DSL for describing check lists.
+Let's describe swat DSL for check lists expressions.

 # Check lists

-Swat checks http response and determine if it matches to the _expressions_ from the check list:
+So, swat check list is list of check expressions, indeed not only check expressions, there are some - comments, blank lines, text blocks , perl expressions and generators we will talk about it later.

+Let's start with check expressions.

+## Check expressions

+Swat check expressions declares _what should be_ in a response:

     # http response
     200 OK